 There are three hours of tuition per week.
-Students are encouraged to use Office Hours to clear up points as they occur.
 There are no classes in reading week.

-The choice of lectionary depends on your circumstances.
-If you are a Q800 student or if you think you are likely to continue, then you should get a copy of Liddell and Scott Intermediate Greek-English Lexicon (if you go on-line you can find cheaper print on demand copies rather than hardback).
+At the start of the module, you will need to buy Morwood, J. Oxford Grammar of Classical Greek and a lexicon.
+The choice of the later depends on your circumstances.
+If you are a Q800 student or if you think you are likely to continue, then you should get a copy of Liddell and Scott’s Intermediate Greek-English Lexicon (if you go on-line you can find cheaper print-on-demand copies rather than hardback).
 If not, then the Pocket Oxford Dictionary of Classical Greek by Morwood/Taylor should be perfectly satisfactory for this year.

 As a continuation to the Greek Language module, this module aims to improve the student's knowledge of accidence and syntax, as set out in the module handbook.
-This will be the focus of the classes for the first few weeks of the Autumn term.
-Knowledge of the AS prescribed vocabulary list is expected by Week 5 and students are expected to have made a good start before the beginning of the year.
-Nouns and adjectives will be tested in Week 1.
+We will read a simple Greek prose text which is examined at the start of the following term.

 The second set text - extracts from Medea by Euripides - is read; then a signicant amount from Book 13 of the Odyssey.
 Work begins on reading more Euripides in preparation for unseen translation in the summer exam for which a list of vocabulary for verse is provided.
 Principal parts will be covered during the term.

 The set book is finished in the first week; the rest of the time is devoted to revision and exam technique.